Fischer-L/Puzzles/Detect_WEBP_Support/README.md

-Serving WebP images is good for the perfomance but not every browser support it.
+Serving WebP images is good for the perfomance but not every browser supports it.

 Do you know how to detect the WebP support thorugh JS?